-Aim for high quality research to enhance land governance curricula.

-- Increase the global contribution of African scholars in land research. - Address the lack of investment in research facilities and funding. - Focus on nuanced research in land governance, including gender dimensions. - Encourage internalization of research outputs for policy action. - Use interdisciplinary approaches for in depth land research. - Conduct practical research reflecting stakeholders' perspectives. - Develop quality research to inform mid career professional training. - Investigate land governance systems, problems, and good practices.
+- Aim for high quality research to enhance land governance curricula. - Increase the global contribution of African scholars in land research. - Address the lack of investment in research facilities and funding. - Focus on nuanced research in land governance, including gender dimensions. - Encourage internalization of research outputs for policy action. - Use interdisciplinary approaches for in depth land research. - Conduct practical research reflecting stakeholders' perspectives. - Develop quality research to inform mid career professional training. - Investigate land governance systems, problems, and good practices.

 Guideline 25: Learning institutions ought to embrace, build upon and intensify these approaches and through research and innovation, come up with new ones so that they are successfully implemented, at scale, in local contexts.

-Guideline 26: Priority funding will need to be directed to centres and universities and training institutions committed to land governance research.
-Africa's multilateral and bilateral partners are also encouraged to pay special attention to this capacity gap in their resource mobilization plans.
+and universities and training institutions committed to land governance research.
+Africa's multilateral and bilateral partners are also encouraged to pay special attention to this capacity gap in their